 The stylishness of this haircut is so strong that it’ll reflect your confidence.
 This short asymmetrical cut for fine hair features hard edges that are cut by a razor for extra details.
 Add streaks of blonde to this undercut bob to put in some emphasis in there.

 The blonde balayage and beach waves are like two peas in a pod.
-Both do wonders to top off a lovely medium-length asymmetrical haircut such as this one.
+Both do wonders to top off a lovely medium-length asymmetrical haircut.

 An edgy short asymmetrical pixie cut for one of those independent women like you!
 The texture is to balance out the boldness and sophistication of your dark, short hair.
 A lopsided haircut looks stunning, to the point that some grey strands visible on your locks will be the least of your concern.